AlloSphere-Research-Group/Allosystem-Guide/getting_started/README.md

 * You want to use installed versions of AlloSystem, Gamma and GLV in a command line setting
 * You want to generate Xcode projects for an existing set of sources
-* You need to use a different version of AlloSystem than the one installed.
+* You need to use a different version of AlloSystem than the one installed, or
 * You want to create projects that include and build Gamma and GLV in addition to AlloSystem